 1 Goal Name Home Rehabilitation Goal Description The City of Monroe will continue the owner-occupied housing rehabilitation program which is available to low- and moderate-income residents.
 While assistance is available to anyone qualified within City limits, it is the City's intent for the program to be used in the Orchard East target area and within the Neighborhood Enterprise Zone to encourage private investment.
-2 Goal Name Blight Removal and Code Enforcement Goal Description CDBG funds will be used to fund City staff to enforce the City's code, administer violations, and remove blight within low-and moderate-income areas.

-3 Goal Name Demolition of Vacant & Abandoned Structures Goal Description The City will fund removal of vacant and abandoned structures in targets areas.
+2 Goal Name Assistance for Homeless & At-Risk Assistance for Homeless & At-Risk Goal Description Funding for programs that will benefit those who are homeless or at risk of homelessness.
+Activities may include assisting shelters, legal services, and food distribution.
+3 Goal Name Blight Removal and Code Enforcement Blight Removal and Code Enforcement Goal Description CDBG funds will be used to fund City staff to enforce the City's code, administer violations, and remove blight within low- and moderate-income areas.
+The City will also fund removal of vacant and abandoned structures in targets areas.
 These structures may be beyond repair or create a health and safety hazard for local residents.
-5 Goal Name Public Facility Improvements Goal Description The City will mainly focus on improving public facilities in low and moderate income areas.
+4 Goal Name Public Facility Improvements Goal Description The City will mainly focus on improving public facilities in low and moderate income areas.
 These projects may include repaving of roads and alleyways and improvements to neighborhood parks.
-7 Goal Name Assistance for Homeless & At-Risk Goal Description Funding for programs that will benefit those who are homeless or at risk of homelessness.
-Activities may include assisting shelters, legal services, and food distribution.
-11 Goal Name Education and Job Training Goal Description The City of Monroe will fund a Summer Youth Program that teaches life skills, career paths, entrepreneurship and college readniness.
-20 Goal Name Planning / Market Studies Goal Description Administration and planning of the CDBG program.
+5 Goal Name Education and Job Training Education and Job Training Goal Description The City of Monroe will fund a Summer Youth Employment Program.
+6 Goal Name Planning / Market Studies Goal Description Administration and planning of the CDBG program.